 The undergraduate program is complemented by the student-run Art History Association, which organizes on-campus events and trips to museums and galleries nationwide.

 Master of Arts in Art History and Visual Culture

 The MA in Art History and Visual Culture provides broad liberal arts training in the historical analysis of art and visual culture as well as discipline specific, career-enhancing competencies that can lead to study on the PhD level, and to careers in academia, in museums, archives and collections, as critics, in the art trade, in advertising, and in other visually oriented fields.
 Students learn to approach a range of visual material, including design, film, fine art and photography, with intellectual rigor, historical perspective, and theoretical insight.
 Courses explore issues in the production, reception, and theory of art and visual culture from antiquity to postmodernity.

-Full time students are eligible for Graduate Assistantships that include a tuition waiver and stipend, for which they serve as Teaching Assistants in courses in Art History and Visual Culture, work in the School of Art and Design’s Visual Resources collection, or fulfill other functions.
+Full time students are eligible for Graduate Assistantships that include a tuition waiver and stipend, for which they serve as Teaching Assistants, work in the School of Art and Design’s Visual Resources collection, or fulfill other functions.

 Information on SIUC's graduate school admission requirements are available at:

 The Graduate Certificate enables graduate students enrolled in other degree programs to develop a broad knowledge of the history of art, become familiar with the discipline's methodology, and acquire skills necessary for teaching.
 It is open to students who have completed a bachelor's degree.
 Students enrolled in the MFA program offered through the School of Art and Design may enroll concurrently in the certificate program and apply part of their MFA coursework towards both degrees.
 The program requires students to complete 21 credit hours of graduate-level art history coursework, including a teaching practicum, and a comprehensive qualifying exam designed to assess general knowledge of art history.